 Tips around being effective with your time and workflow management techniques to make it more efficient:

 Use video to document what you are doing.
 Try to document everything that you do.
-I would be installing a screen capture software (something like ScreenFlow or Camtasia) and actually start to record yourself doing things as much as possible, because most of the times tasks you are doing can be replicated by other team members.
+I would be installing a screen capture software (something like ScreenFlow or Camtasia) and actually start to record yourself doing things as much as possible because most of the times tasks you are doing can be replicated by other team members.

 Boomerang for Gmail - saves me from having to remember to chase people down if they haven't replied to an email.
 I can send an email and ask Boomerang to tell me if that person doesn’t reply to me within a certain time frame.
-I use it a lot of the sales process and also for delegating work around the team and to clients.
+I use it a lot in the sales process and also for delegating work around the team and to clients.

 Text Expander - allows you to customize your own shortcodes which you can use anywhere you want.
 So if you're tired of typing the same things or copying and pasting from somewhere, you can use this tool and simply type in a shortcode to get the text you're looking for.
 We tend to use this for inserting our company address, phone number, VAT number, etc.